kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

 Here you set the destination view controller's transitioning delegate so that `ScaleSegue` will be in charge of vending animator objects.
-When creating a Modal or Popover segue as you are here, you must override super's `perform()` so that `UIKit` can take care of the presentation.
+When creating a modal or popover segue as you do here, you must override `perform()` of `super` so that UIKit can take care of the presentation.

-In previous iOS versions, you might have put the transition animation in `perform()`, but now the animation is decoupled from the segue by using this transitioning delegate.
+In previous iOS versions, you might have put the transition animation in `perform()`, but now you can use this transitioning delegate to decouple the animation from the segue.

-### 2 - Create the Animator
+### 2 - Create the animator

-Add a new animator class at the end of **ScaleSegue.swift**
+Add the following new animator class at the end of **ScaleSegue.swift**:

 ```swift
 class ScalePresentAnimator:NSObject, UIViewControllerAnimatedTransitioning {